flucksite/email_octopus/README.md

   - [ ] `put` Update tag
   - [ ] `delete` Delete tag

-This shared will be completed over the following months, but if you feel inclined to help out, I'll happily accept PRs.
+I will complete the work over the following months, but if you feel inclined to help out, I'll happily accept PRs.

 ## Contributing